 Fiscal 2016 Compared with Fiscal 2015.
-Revenues for the Security division decreased 15% primarily as a result of a \$66.4 million reduction in revenues associated with a Foreign Military Sale contract with the U.S. Department of Defense ("FMS Contract") as compared to the prior year.
-The delivery of equipment under the FMS Contract was completed in fiscal 2015, and revenues during the remainder of the contract, which expires in fiscal 2017, are not expected to be significant.
+Revenues for the Security division decreased primarily as a result of a \$66.4 million reduction in revenues associated with a Foreign Military Sale contract with the U.S. Department of Defense ("FMS Contract") as compared to the prior year.
+The delivery of equipment under the FMS Contract was completed in fiscal 2015.
 This decrease was partially offset by revenues from the commencement of our turnkey scanning operation in Albania during the year.

-Revenues for the Healthcare division decreased across the bulk of our product lines and regions.
-We believe this contraction is due, in part, to a hospital spending environment adversely impacted by challenging economic environments in many of our markets and lapses in operational execution.
+Revenues for the Healthcare division decreased across the majority of our product lines and regions.
+We believe this contraction was due, in part, to a hospital spending environment adversely impacted by challenging economic environments in many of our markets and problems encountered with new product launches.

-Revenues for the Optoelectronics and Manufacturing division decreased in fiscal 2016 primarily as a result of a \$26.8 million decrease in organic sales in our contract manufacturing business due to a reduction in unit volume purchases from our OEM customers, including an \$11.5 million year-over-year reduction in sales to a single large customer to whom we still sell.
-This decrease in organic sales was partially offset by \$8.8 million of revenues from two small contract manufacturing businesses that were acquired during the third quarter of fiscal 2016.
+Revenues for the Optoelectronics and Manufacturing division decreased in fiscal 2016 primarily as a result of a \$26.8 million decrease in organic sales in our contract manufacturing business due to a reduction in unit volume purchases from our OEM customers, including an \$11.5 million year-over-year reduction in sales to a single large customer to which we still sell.
+This decrease was partially offset by \$8.8 million of revenues from two small contract manufacturing businesses that were acquired during the third quarter of fiscal 2016.